kwunlyou/kwunlyou.github.io/content/home/experience.md

   location = "London, UK"
   date_start = "2018-06-01"
   date_end = ""
-  description = "As a data scientist, I analyse data from company databases to drive optimization and improvement of product development and business strategies.
+  description = "As a data scientist, I analyze data from company databases to drive optimization and improvement of product development and business strategies.
 My daily work is to develop data-driven solutions by means of the cutting edge machine learning technologies."

 [[experience]]
   title = "Data Scientist"